Updated support packages for 2.1.2

 This package contains an example scene that demonstrates voiceover narration.
 Bark Triggers (gray cubes) around the scene play barks through a Narrator GameObject.

 This package contains an example scene that demonstrates a conversation in the style of Telltale games, with monologues, subtitles that play over the response menu, and timeouts.
 The dialogue is copyright Telltale Games and is used only for illustration purposes.
+(Example for version 1.x)

 This package contains an example scene that demonstrates one way to implement skill checks in conversations.
 It registers a Lua function that allows conversations to call a C# method in an example PlayerSkills class.